Homeschool High School with 10 Tips for Success

 I’ve shared a lot about homeschooling and love helping others find the joy in it.
-Now, in this time of crisis, more people are finding themselves homeschooling than ever before.
+And more people are finding themselves homeschooling than ever before.
 There are unique challenges with each age group.
 Preschoolers and kindergarteners have a hard time sitting still.
 In elementary, there’s a lot of energy and questions.
 But in middle school and high school, there can be a lot of eye rolling and questioning of your abilities as a parent and teacher.
 So how can you not only survive this time but also enjoy it?
 Keep reading for tips on how to homeschool high school!
+And learn how your high schooler can earn college credit while still at home!

 1. Know your role as a parent when you homeschool high school.